arkaneshiro/relakqs/Documentation/challenges.md

     - deployed server didn't work as expected
 - ### Process
     - realized gunicorn servers dont support websockets, installed add on 'eventlet' to allow this functionality

+- ### Challenge
+    - as you used a channel more, it became less performant until you switched to using another channel.
+When you switched back it would be fine again